 Tip #1: Highlight that sanctuary is about creating inclusive communities where everybody can feel safe.

-While the Federal Court this week rejected the Trump administration’s arguments against sanctuary cities, much of the media coverage on this subject still portrays sanctuary cities negatively.
+Unfortunately, much of the media coverage on this subject still portrays sanctuary cities negatively.
 AFSC conducted an analysis of national media coverage of sanctuary cities, analyzing over 100 articles from July 2017 to January 2018.
 Most commonly, news stories portray sanctuary cities as “protecting dangerous immigrants,” echoing the Trump administration’s vilification of immigrants.
 The second most common frame focuses on sanctuary cities as “resisting the administration’s migration policies.”
 Both top frames focus on conflict and negativity rather than showing how communities are working to create safe spaces for all.

 One way to emphasize the positive work of sanctuary jurisdictions is to highlight the connections between today’s sanctuary city policies and the Sanctuary Movement, context that the media rarely provides.
 Rooted in deeply held beliefs about the dignity of all people, in the 1980s the Sanctuary Movement drew people of many faiths together to offer sanctuary – often literally in church spaces – to immigrants facing deportation from their home and family here, sometimes to violence and oppression in their countries of origin.
 Today, the Sanctuary Movement is organizing again and many courageous immigrants are claiming sanctuary in churches and faith communities to avoid being wrested away from their families and communities.